Gina Lollobrigida: Acting career

+Film

+In 1946, she began appearing in Italian films in minor roles.
 In 1950, Howard Hughes signed Lollobrigida on a preliminary seven-year contract to make three pictures a year.
 She refused the final terms of the contract, preferring to remain in Europe, and Hughes suspended her.
 Despite selling RKO Pictures in 1955, Hughes retained Lollobrigida's contract.
 The dispute prevented her from working in American movies filmed in the U.S. until 1959, but allowed for American productions shot in Europe, although Hughes often threatened legal action against the producers.

 Her performance in the Italian romantic comedy Bread, Love and Dreams (Pane, amore e fantasia, 1953) led to its becoming a box-office success and her receiving a BAFTA nomination.
-Further she won a Nastro d'Argento award from the Italian National Syndicate of Film Journalists for her role in the picture.
+Furthermore, she won a Nastro d'Argento award from the Italian National Syndicate of Film Journalists for her role in the picture.
 Lollobrigida appeared in The Wayward Wife (1953) and in Woman of Rome (1954).
-These were three of her most renowned Italian films, but she worked also in the French industry on such films as Fearless Little Soldier (Fanfan la Tulipe, 1952), Beauties of the Night (Les Belles de nuit, also 1952), and Le Grand Jeu (1954).
+These were three of her most renowned Italian films, but she worked also in the French industry on such films as Fearless Little Soldier (Fanfan la Tulipe, 1952), Beauties of the Night (Les Belles de nuit, 1952), and Flesh and the Woman (Le Grand Jeu, 1954).

 Her first widely seen English-language film, Beat the Devil (1953), was shot in Italy, and directed by John Huston.
 In this film she played the wife of Humphrey Bogart, with Jennifer Jones and Robert Morley as her costars.
 She then took part in the Italian-American production Crossed Swords (1954), co-starring with Errol Flynn.
-Her performance in The World's Most Beautiful Woman (also known as Beautiful But Dangerous, 1955) led to her receiving the first David di Donatello for Best Actress award.
+Her performance in The World's Most Beautiful Woman (also known as Beautiful But Dangerous, 1955) led to her receiving the first David di Donatello Award for Best Actress.
 In this movie Lollobrigida played Italian soprano Lina Cavalieri and sang all the songs in the movie, including arias from Tosca, in her own voice.
-She had the principal female lead in the circus drama Trapeze (1956) directed by Carol Reed co-starring with Burt Lancaster and Tony Curtis and in The Hunchback of Notre Dame (1956), appeared as Esmeralda with Anthony Quinn as Quasimodo.
+She played the principal female lead in the circus drama Trapeze (1956) directed by Carol Reed and co-starring with Burt Lancaster and Tony Curtis and in The Hunchback of Notre Dame (1956) appeared as Esmeralda with Anthony Quinn as Quasimodo.
 The film was directed by Jean Delannoy.